 Until the inciting incident in The Matrix, Neo following the girl with the white rabbit tattoo, he is not involved in the story and is not pursuing his goal.
 He has no knowledge of the Matrix and no connection to anything that is happening.
 He has not been set against The Matrix.
 But the moment he goes to follow the white rabbit, he is on his path and we are following his story.

 You can spend some time with your characters prior to the inciting incident.
 Show them existing in their lives and what may be missing, so when the inciting incident happens you understand why they make the choice to go after that goal.
 Use that time to let your audience connect with an understand why they become active now, why they are motivated to accomplish their goal.

-A lot of stories will spend time with the antagonist or with the villain of the story before going to the protagonist’s inciting incident.
-For instance, in The Matrix you start with Trinity fighting agents and going out of the window.
-This allows the audience to see what is at stake for the Protagonist when their story is started.
 In Lilly Prospero And The Mermaid’s Curse, I started the story with the Antagonist; The Harvester.
 I show him dragging a mermaid from the ocean, preparing to harvest her body parts to sell on the magical black market.
 This immediately tells you what Lilly will be set against, so when her story is triggered, the audience understands why it matters.